COVID-19 is a Force Majeure Event – What Does That Mean?

 In reviewing a force majeure clause, focus on these questions:

 - Which party is relieved from liability because of a force majeure event?

 - Is there a time limit on how long relief from liability continues?

 - Is the party affected by the force majeure event required to notify the other party or take other steps?

 - Does the continuation of a force majeure event give either or both parties the right to terminate the agreement or take other actions?

 A word of caution: While most commercial lease agreements do include a force majeure clause, in most cases they do not relieve a tenant from its obligation to pay rent during a force majeure event.
 However, every tenant should review the force majeure clause in its own lease agreement.

 Do you have questions about a force majeure clause in your contract?
-Contact us at firstname.lastname@example.org to schedule a 15-minute introductory call at no charge.
+Contact us at firstname.lastname@example.org to schedule a consultation with a beverage attorney.